banzaicloud/pipeline-zeppelin-test/README.md

-## Pipeline zeppelin test notebooks
+## Pipeline Zeppelin test notebooks
 Apache Zeppelin test notebook to trigger Pipeline

 ### How to use the tera-gen notebook